Great Exhibition: Admission fees

 Admission prices to the Crystal Palace varied according to the date of visit, with ticket prices decreasing as the parliamentary season drew to an end and London traditionally emptied of wealthy individuals.
 Prices varied from two guineas (£ in 2015) (three guineas for a man) for a season ticket, or £1 per day (for the first two days only), then reducing to five shillings per day (until 22 May).
-The admission price was then further reduced to one shilling (£ in 2015), per day – except on Fridays, when it was set at two shillings and six pence and on Saturdays when it remained at five shillings.
-The one-shilling ticket proved most successful amongst the industrial classes, with four and a half million shillings (£ in 2015) being taken from attendees in this manner.
+The admission price was then further reduced to one shilling (£ in 2015), per day—except on Fridays, when it was set at two shillings and six pence, and on Saturdays when it remained at five shillings.
+The one-shilling ticket proved most successful among the industrial classes, with four and a half million shillings (£ in 2015) being taken from attendees in this manner.
 Two thousand five hundred tickets were printed for the opening day, all of which were bought.

-To attract future customers from the working classes, the newly expanding railways offered highly discounted tickets for people to travel from distant parts of the country and special rates were offered to parties, often led by the local vicar.
+To attract future customers from the working classes, the newly expanding railways offered highly discounted tickets for people to travel from distant parts of the country, and special rates were offered to parties, often led by the local vicar.
 Those too poor to travel lined up by the rail tracks to watch the long trains of open carriages steaming past.

 Stereoscopic views

 The Great Exhibition of 1851 encouraged the production of souvenirs.
-Several manufacturers produced stereoscope cards which provided a three-dimensional view of the Exhibition.
+Several manufacturers produced stereoscope cards that provided a three-dimensional view of the exhibition.
 These paper souvenirs were printed lithographic cards which were hand-coloured and held together by cloth to give a three-dimensional view of the event.
 They offered a miniature view of the Crystal Palace when one viewed the cards through the peep holes on the front cover.
 Visitors purchased these souvenirs so that they could relive the experience of attending.